Cement Creek Redwood Forest upgrades

 Temporary path closures

-Visitor access to the Redwood Forest will continue to remain open however to ensure the safety of visitors, some paths near the riverbank will need to be temporarily closed during our works from October 2025 to early 2026.
+Visitor access to the Redwood Forest will continue to remain open during our works however, to ensure the safety of visitors, some paths near the riverbank will need to be temporarily closed.
+Signage will indicate which paths are closed.

 For more information on this project, visit the Parks Victoria webpage Cement Creek Redwood Forest facility upgrades.